joomla/Manual/docs/using-core-functions/javascript/joomla-dialog.md

 ### Static methods

-- `JoomlaDialog.alert()` Show a text dialog, with one "okay" button.
+- `JoomlaDialog.alert(text)` Show a text dialog, with one "okay" button.
 Returns Promise, that resolves when User closes dialog.
-- `JoomlaDialog.confirm()` Show a text dialog, with "Yes/No" buttons.
+- `JoomlaDialog.confirm(text)` Show a text dialog, with "Yes/No" buttons.
 Returns Promise, that resolves when User click one of buttons, with result `true` or `false`.

 ## Events